seung-lab/cloud-volume/README.md

             gevent.monkey.patch_all(threads=False)
 *      lru_bytes: (int) number of bytes used to cache recently used image tiles in memory.
 This is an in-memory cache and is completely separate from the `cache` parameter that handles disk IO.
+Tiles are stripped over only their second stage compression.
 *      info: (dict) In lieu of fetching a neuroglancer info file, use this one.
           This is useful when creating new datasets and for repeatedly initializing a new cloudvolume instance.